• Skip to primary navigation

 cooked glutinous rice in a large saucepan

-Add the coconut cream, evaporated milk, condensed milk, brown sugar, ube flavoring, salt and continue stirring for about 6 minutes:
+Add the coconut cream, evaporated milk, condensed milk, brown sugar, ube flavoring, and salt.
+Simmer for about 6 minutes and continue mixing:

 added the coconut cream, evaporated milk, condensed milk, brown sugar, ube flavoring and salt into the pan then stirred using a wooden spatula